Lance Parker: Modeling/acting career

 After he was approached at an airport by a modeling-industry executive who took note of his "nice legs," Parker began doing part-time modeling work to supplement his soccer income.
 He has appeared on the cover of five magazines: Complot, Profile, Fantastics, Sensitif, and Avenue Edmonton.

 Parker has also appeared in such magazines as Vogue Hommes, VMAN, Men's Health, GQ, Cosmopolitan, Ocean Drive, and Canadian Cowboy Country, and has done modeling work for Abercrombie & Fitch, Babies "R" Us, Baileys & Giordano, and Puma, among others.

 Parker is currently enjoying a successful modeling career on the mainboard at RED Model Management in New York City.
 He has landed fragrance campaigns with Oscar de la Renta and Nautica, among others.

 Parker is also acting and is currently represented by Abrams Artist Agency in New York City.

 Health coaching

 Since his retirement from professional soccer, in addition to working as a professional model and actor, Parker has obtained certifications as a nutrition coach and personal trainer, and has launched a health-coaching business called "Parker Peak Performance."

-Other talents/personal interests

 In his spare time, Parker enjoys riding unicycles, dancing, juggling, and performing magic, as well as outdoor activities such as rock climbing, mountain biking, backpacking and camping.